softprops/ls/README.md

       "coda" at "http://repo.codahale.com"
     )

+There is also a release availble if you are using sbt 0.12.0-RC1

+   addSbtPlugin("me.lessis" % "ls-sbt" % "0.1.2")

+   resolvers ++= Seq(
+     Classpaths.sbtPluginReleases,
+     Opts.resolver.sonatypeReleases
+   )

 Mix it in to your project definition

     seq(lsSettings: _*)